namoopsoo/namoopsoo.github.io/content/note/2026-08-25-req-hunting.md

 Im not sure if  Matt Pocock discusses how much time has he saved with his skills.
 I wonder if  he talks about productivity in multiplier language  like Steve Yegge.
 I appreciate how Dax is more measured , I think basically saying you can be a 1.5x or 2x engineer, and reinvest the benefits into a clean refactored code base and good documentation and more Time to deeply understand the problem space and more deeply think on  the design you are shaping , which doesn’t necessarily translate into more productivity but just leveraging agentic engineering to get higher quality that you had before and possibly reinvest some of that into less stress for yourself (which Steve Yegge also says actually) .

 ## I forgot to talk about Matt's skills
 I think I originally started writing this because the youtube algorithm showed me Matt's video about his wayfinder skill [7].
 I was inspired by his framing fog of the of war.
-7 have not tried any of his skill files yet, but I suspect his grill me concept is close to what you get from pair programming or poormans pair programming otherwise known as duck programming.
+7 have not tried any of his skill files yet, but I suspect his grill me concept is close to what you get from pair programming or poormans pair programming otherwise known as duck programming, or well, Rubber_duck_debugging [8].

+And i want to learn a bit more about his way finder concept, because i suspect this con be the beginning  of saying bye bye to static planning tods like well, j.i.r.a., and SAFe pi planning .
+We can rant on the pitfalls of the todo list, but anyway it is about time we continue to evolve it. we started that with the might do list i think. but we can be even more dynamic than that.

 ## Also, Dexter Horthy's take
 Todo, [6], Dexter discusses new thought on Research plan implement, and he also opines productivity gains, can be modest, like 2-3x.